FAQ - Frequently Asked Questions

 Can i Take my own pictures during the jump ?

 You're welcome to take pictures on the ground before you get ready for your jump but you CAN NOT take your own camera in the airplane.
 We have experienced professional air to air videographer that can take great pictures and video of your sky dive.

 Is skydiving safe ?

-Yes, the dropzone we are working with employ the best staff and use the best available equipment.
-They follow the USPA safety guidelines and are inspected by the Locals Aviation Authority on a regular basis.
+Yes, our dropzone hire worldwide licensed staff and use the best available equipment.
+We follow the USPA safety guidelines and are inspected by the Locals Aviation Authority on a regular basis.
 Statistically Tandem sky diving has a risk factor of 0.5% while AFF and “A” License Course students have a risk factor of 1% (as they are not landing with an experienced instructor).
-However, if you consider that horse riding, cricket and American football rank above sky diving as “risky” sports, it puts things into perspective.
+However, if you consider that driving a motorbike around the island, scuba diving, horse riding, cricket and American football rank above sky diving as “risky” sports, it puts things into perspective.

 How old do i have to be to sky dive ?

 Is there a weight limitation ?

-Yes, there is a weight limit of 115 Kg set by the manufacturer of our equipments, however, your weight should be in proportion to your height and build.
+Yes, there is a total gross weight limit capacity of 227 Kg set by the manufacturer of our equipments for the main canopy that must include the total weight of the tandem pair, your instructor, the equipment itself, and you.
+However, your weight should be in proportion to your height and build.
 Most people who have an active lifestyle can go skydiving.
-If you weigh more than 95 kg you will have to pay a small supplement to your tandem instructor due to the extra effort needed to accommodate a larger person.
-See Terms & Conditions for full detail.